Diversity Makes a Difference

 This university is ranked at #961 in male to female diversity nationwide.
 The undergraduate population is comprised of 18,682 males and 13,450 females.

 If available, the chart below will include the male to female distribution among Purdue's undergraduate students.

-The disparity between the counts of men and women at Purdue University - Main Campus is on par with the national average.
+The disparity between the counts of men and women at Purdue University - Main Campus is lower than the national average.